PadsterH2012/archon-plus/README.md

    docker-compose up -d
    ```

 4. **Reconfigure**:
-   - Select your LLM/embedding provider and set the API key again
+   - Configure your Chat and Embedding providers again in RAG Settings
+   - Add required API keys for your selected providers
    - Re-upload any documents or re-crawl websites

 The reset script safely removes all tables, functions, triggers, and policies with proper dependency handling.